-Although they went through the process to get clean and comfortable bathrooms at school, and carried out detailed planning and realization of the idea, in practice, when it was time for action, the students decided not to implement the idea.
+Although they went through the process to get clean and comfortable restrooms at school, and despite the detailed planning for the realization of the idea, in practice, when it was time for action, the students decided not to implement the concept.

-The reason was that being 8th-graders, and this being their final year at school, they'd hardly even get to enjoy the fruits of their efforts.
+The reason was that because they are eighth-graders, and this is their last year at school, they'd hardly be able to enjoy the fruits of their efforts.

-It was a great opportunity to talk with students about the motivation to carry out projects, and how much motivation is needed for projects to actually eventuate.
+It was an excellent opportunity to talk with the students about what motivates us to carry out projects?
+And how much motivation is needed to make ventures come true?

-At the beginning of the school year, many students had ideas and tried to combine them together:
+At the beginning of the school year, many students had ideas and tried to combine them:

-Registration to the site will be done with a password that will be purchased for a nominal fee of 15 shekels.
+Registration will be done with a password that will be purchased for a nominal fee of about 15 Shekels.

 The money accumulated from the registry will be for the benefit of cancer patients.

-To finance the cost of constructing the site, young entrepreneurs decided on two projects, through which will raise funds for the benefit of this project.
+To finance the cost of setting up the site, the young entrepreneurs decided on two projects, through which they would raise money for the benefit of this venture.

-- A drinking stand with four types of drinks, bottles for sale are disposable.
+- A drinking stand with four types of drinks.
+The sale is in exchange for disposable bottles.

-- The students will teach classes and workshops for 20 shekels per hour.
+- A program in which the students will teach classes and workshops for 20 Shekels per hour.

-The students came up with preliminary site enterprise marketing methods, and how to convince the school's students to register.
+The students came up with preliminary ideas for marketing the site and thought about how to convince the students to register.

-This is a preliminary design of the project:
+This is a preliminary design of the idea:

-Later in the school year, students came to one cohesive idea:
+Later in the school year, students came up with one solid idea:

 After raising some ideas, it was decided to focus on motivating school children to collect bottles for the refundable deposit.

-The students prepared a marketing plan to encourage the entire school to participate in the project.
+The students prepared a marketing plan to encourage all students to participate in the project.

-Ideas for projects from the 3rd and 4th-grades.
+Ideas for Inventions of the 3rd and 4th-graders

 - Umbrella for mobile